Green Bay Packers Are Still A Potential Landing Spot For Adrian Peterson

 — NFL Films (@NFLFilms) March 21, 2017

-If the Packers were to sign Peterson, it would likely be to a short-term deal.
+If the Packers were to sign Peterson, it would likely be a short-term deal.
 More than likely, he will sign a one or two-year deal in order to attempt to boost his value with a big year or two before trying to sign one last contract.

 Needless to say, adding Peterson would be the flashiest free agency signing that Thompson has ever made in Green Bay.
 They have never been a free agency threat, but that could change with a move for Peterson.
 Even if he isn’t considered the best running back in the NFL anymore, there is no question that having a player with that track record would be a scare for opposing defensive coordinators.